 - To reduce soaking time, people may soak grains or cereals in hot water.
 But it is not a good practice to soak them in hot water if intended for grinding; they can be soaked in hot water only when they are going to be boiled.

 - If lentils are not soaked completely, you are likely to notice the raw smell of lentils even after making adai.

 - You can also add red gram or thuvaram paruppu (half cup or 100 g); I did not include this as I don’t want to increase the quantity.

 - If you are taking drumstick leaves for the first time, saute them in a teaspoon of oil for easy digestion before adding to batter.

-- If you don’t prefer crunchy raw onion, saute them before adding to batter.
+- If you don’t prefer raw onion, saute them before adding to batter.

 - As lentils are not easily digestible I have added ginger.

-- You can use sesame oil instead of coconut oil.
+- You may use sesame oil instead of coconut oil.